Reference Guide

 Pass / Fail Assessment refers to an assessment model in which an accommodation is evaluated against the Dog Friendly Standard (RDFS-01) and determined to either meet or not meet the standard’s stated criteria, without gradation, scoring, ranking, or partial outcomes.
 The term denotes a binary determination of conformance based on the standard as published at the time of assessment, and is intended to distinguish formal certification decisions from reviews, ratings, or judgments.

-Cite: Pass / Fail Assessment (Definition)
+Cite: What Is A Pass / Fail Assessment?
+(Definition)

 These definition forms part of the Dog Friendly Standard.
 Last updated: 20th January 2026